Marc-Molenaar/payload-label-popover-3/README.md

       name: 'title',
       label: 'Hello World',
       custom: {
+        labelPopover: {
-        labelPopover: 'This is a test to see if this popover will work and wrap correctly.',
+          en: 'This is a test to see if this popover will work and wrap correctly.',
+          nl: 'Gebruik me voor korte instructies bij dit veld.', },
         showLabelPopover: true,
       },
     },